khushboochitre/Horizon_FSE/README.md

 6) Place the splashrun.sh file present in scripts/SPLASH-2 folder into the source folder of SPLASH-2.

-7) Set the variable BENCHMARK to execute the specific benchmarks.
+7) Set the variable BENCHMARK to the benchmark name in the splashrun.sh file to execute the specific benchmarks.

 8) To execute the native run,